karilaa-dev/dev260_fall_2025/final_project/README.md

 **Your Answer:**

 I like how easy it is to read.
-Maybe I put too much effort into that, but not always you have time to to that.
+Maybe I put too much effort into that, but not always you have time to do that.
 I also like how clean the main menu is, it's really nice looking.

 **What you would improve if you had more time:**
 _Identify areas for potential improvement - perhaps adding more features, optimizing performance, improving error handling, adding data persistence, refactoring for better maintainability, or enhancing the user experience._